 - Engine failure

 There really aren’t many warning signs or symptoms in the early stages of S85 bearing failure.
 You may notice a faint ticking sound, however it’s not always noticeable.
 Metal shavings that look gold/copper indicate potential wear of the bearings.
-Of course, rod knock or engine failure are not the symptoms you want to come across.
+Of course, rod knock and engine failure are not the symptoms you want to come across.
 There are other problems that may cause engine failure, but rod bearings may be the cause.
 Due to the lack of symptoms, some opt to upgrade or replace their bearings as preventative maintenance.

 *It’s recommended to send your oil to BlackStone Labs (or a similar company) for oil analysis.
 That will often help pinpoint if there are small metal shavings in the oil.